In this section

 Mr Jeremy Willis

-Just like every parent, carer and member of staff connected with Lawnswood School, I really want all the children to get the best possible education; to be happy and confident in their environment; and for the school to continue improving, which is why I put myself forward to the Governing Body.
+Just like every other parent and carer involved with the school, I really want all the children to get the best possible education; be happy and confident in their environment; and for the school to continue improving.

 As a governor, I’m not afraid to ask the ‘silly question’ and I definitely don’t know it all, but I do try to bring ideas and commitment!